kevintuhumury/milkman/README.md

 ### Milking the cow, err...
 Calling our method

-Now, let's call our `rtm.tasks.getList` method.
-It's really as simple as the following:
+Now, let's call our `rtm.tasks.getList` method:

 	client.get "rtm.tasks.getList"

 The above call will return every task you have.
-As can be seen on the [API page](https://www.rememberthemilk.com/services/api/methods/rtm.tasks.getList.rtm) of the above method, there are a couple of optional parameters. `list_id`, `filter` and `last_sync` are the parameters listed for this method.
+As can be seen on the [API page](https://www.rememberthemilk.com/services/api/methods/rtm.tasks.getList.rtm) of the above method, there are a couple of optional parameters, like `list_id`, `filter` and `last_sync`.
 These can be used as follows:

 	client.get "rtm.tasks.getList", { list_id: 1, filter: "some filter" }